 The Academic Renewal policy allows ABAC degree-seeking students who have experienced academic difficulty to make a fresh start after an absence of five calendar years from Abraham Baldwin College.
 A student returning after the break will be able to start with a new Academic Renewal Grade Point Average (ARGPA).
 No grades earned prior to the break will be included in the ARGPA, but courses in which a grade of "C" or better was earned will count toward the degree and will not have to be repeated.
-For more information regarding the Academic Renewal policy, contact the Registrar's Office.
+If a student does not request Academic Renewal status at the time of re-enrollment after a five year or greater period of absence, the student may do so within three academic semesters of re-enrollment or within one calendar year, whichever come first.
+For more information regarding the Academic Renewal policy, contact the Enrollment Services Office.